servactory/servactory.com/docs/featury/getting-started.md

 ## Preparation

 As a first step, it is recommended to prepare the base class for further inheritance.
-This base class should contain actions inside itself with integration of the feature tool in the project, for example, Flipper, ActiveRecord model or something else.
+This base class should contain actions within itself with the integration of the tool for features in the project.
+For example, it could be an ActiveRecord model, Flipper, or something else.

-### For Flipper
+### ActiveRecord model

+The `FeatureFlag` model will be used as an example.

 ::: code-group